Posted in

 Website: www.theplacecos.org

-Churches and small faith groups in Colorado Springs also offer assistance when public resources are limited.
+Churches and small faith groups in Colorado Springs also offer community programs and assistance when public resources are limited.

 Society of St. Vincent de Paul: Offers emergency financial assistance and can provide motel vouchers for short-stay stays.